CVHS students must complete 4 academic credits (4 classes) of English in order to meet graduation requirements.

 This class will investigate the history of life on earth.
 Specifically, this class will focus on the origin of life on earth, the evolution of life forms and how these systems and life forms are interrelated.
 Biology will also cover basic ecology – how organisms interact with one another.
 The Biology curriculum is aligned with the Arizona State Standards and this course is approved as a laboratory course for university admission.

 Earth and Space Science 1.0 Credit Prerequisite: None

 This class will be investigating the history of the earth and its place in the solar system.
 This includes how the earth was formed, hazards from geological disasters, and planetary exploration.
 Students will also investigate weather and other components of the earth using critical thinking skills, the scientific method, and direct experimental investigations.
 This class will help set the stage for the student’s future success in science at City View High School and their college career.

-Integrated Science 1.0 Credit Prerequisite: None
+Chemistry 1.0 Credit Prerequisite: Biology

 CVHS students must complete 3 academic credits of Social Studies to include one credit of American history, including: Arizona history; one credit of world history/geography; one-half credit of American government, including Arizona government; and one-half credit of economics to meet the graduation requirements.